 The weekly retrospective gives you a broader overview of respiratory viruses in general: including COVID-19 and influenza.

-During this week there was an average of 17 confirmed COVID-19 positive patients hospitalised per day in normal care, compared to 19 the previous week.
+In the hospitals, there were 11 new admissions of confirmed COVID-19 patients in normal care, compared to 13 the previous week.
 In intensive care, the number of occupied beds is 0.
-The average age of hospitalised patients is 68 years.
+The average age of hospitalised patients is 65 years.

 Vaccinations: update on the situation

 For the week of 13 to 19 February 2023, a total of 108 doses were administered.
 1 people received a 1st dose, 2 a 2nd dose, 23 people received one complementary dose to a full vaccination, 76 received a second complementary dose to a full vaccination and 6 received a third complementary dose to a full vaccination and 0 a fourth complementary dose to a full vaccination, raising the total number of vaccines administered as of 20 February 2023 to 1.293.137.

 Please note that a technical error occurred in the transmission of the full vaccination schedule figures for the week of 6-12 February: these figures included non-residents.

 The figure below for this week is now for residents only.